Bricktionary

 “You don’t want to inherit other people’s legal messes,” says Dean Roberts, a real estate attorney at Norris McLaughlin.
 For starters, problems or delays with the C of O can throw off your mortgage process.
 Banks need at least a TCO to issue financing.

-"We may consider a TCO for a mortgage loan, however additional stipulation for the loan approval may be required such as verification of the TCO and validating that the dates do not expire prior to the loan closing date," says Ryan Greer, senior vice president at National Cooperative Bank (and a Brick Underground sponsor).
+Even lenders that consider a TCO for a mortgage may require additional stipulations for the loan approval, such as verification of the TCO and validation that it doesn't expire prior to the loan closing date.
 Appraisals and underwriting guidelines would need to be met as well.

 "You’ll find that the C of O is always a moving target as far as when it’s going to arrive, so [the developer or sponsor] is doing their best to estimate, incentivize, and keep people in the transaction," says Nicholas Palance, founder of brokerage Highland Advisory.